 Sara Bareilles — I learned how to play the main turnaround of Love Song a long time ago, but my knowledge of her repertoire was limited to this song and King of Anything, which are great catchy songs.

-It’s only during this year that I discovered the full extent of her work, from the score of Waitress to an autobiographical book (best enjoyed as an audiobook narrated and sung by her, obviously).
+It’s only during this year that I discovered the full extent of her work, from the score of Waitress to an autobiographical book.
+(Which is best enjoyed as an audiobook narrated and sung by Sara, obviously).

 I find myself always coming back to the “soothing end” of her work, with Manhattan, She Used to be mine and Gravity becoming regular companions of nightly walks.